If moving to the top of the search engine results page increases your click-through rate by 30.8%, is it not worth the effort?

 So there you have it – my Squarespace SEO tips for 2022.
 While some of these techniques may change (or Google may develop a new algorithm), the basic principles still hold.

-After implementing the above best practices for your Squarespace website, monitor the results through tools like Ahrefs, Google Search Console, and Google Analytics.
+After implementing the above best practices for your Squarespace website, you’ll want to track your rankings and monitor the results through tools like Ahrefs, Google Search Console, and Google Analytics.

 Like all great things, it isn’t an overnight wonder – even the best SEO strategy falls when you don’t give it enough time to take full effect.
 It can take anywhere from 4 months to 1 year to start seeing the results of your SEO efforts, but you’ll find that it’s well worth the wait once your site gets more and more organic traffic.